chibisnorlax/acnhfaq/index.md

 # Frequently Asked Questions
 ver.
-1.1.1
+1.2.0

 Welcome to the unofficial Animal Crossing: New Horizons FAQ page!
 This page serves to answer many of the frequently asked questions about the game.
 This FAQ is a fan-made page and claims no affiliation with or ownership of any intellectual property associated with Nintendo or Animal Crossing.

-**We are currently working on updating through version 1.6.0!
-Do note that some things may not be up-to-date until thorough testing and updating is finished.
-Thank you for your patience!**

-This page is current through version 1.5.1 of the game.
+This page is current through version 1.6.0 of the game.

 ## Navigation
 - [Island Life](#island-life)